 The Short Answer: Yes Dogs Can Eat Eggs

 Eggs are a good source of protein and healthy fats.
-They’re also rich in vitamins A, D, E, K and B-6, and minerals such as selenium, zinc, potassium, iron, and copper.
+They’re also included in dog food to help your dog lose weight and rich in vitamins A, D, E, K and B-6, and minerals such as selenium, zinc, potassium, iron, and copper.

 Essential Vitamins in Eggs